-The agency's 'Statement of Purpose' dated September 2014 viewed contain details of the organisational structure, the qualifications and experience of senior staff and include the roles and responsibilities of each grade of senior staff.
+The agency's 'Statement of Purpose' and the 'Homecare Quality Monitoring and Assessment' procedure dated March 2014 were reviewed as compliant reflecting a clear structure regarding management within the agency, the qualifications and experience of senior staff and include the roles and responsibilities of each grade of senior staff.

-Discussions with the registered manager during inspection and review of records for the manager and management staff supported a process in place for all areas of mandatory training consistent with the RQIA mandatory training guidelines 2012.
-However update training in the area of manual handling was found to be overdue for the registered manager and homecare officers and this is to be addressed.
+Discussions with the registered manager during inspection and review of records for the registered manager and management staff supported a process in place for all areas of mandatory training consistent with the RQIA mandatory training guidelines 2012.
+However update training in the area of food hygiene was found to be overdue for the registered manager and two of the management staff and this is to be addressed.